walidshaari/vmug-cka/README.md

 **

 ### Node affinity

+- Why control plane node does not have many pods as worker nodes?

+  can you describe it and check for effective taints?

+  can you run a daemonset across all nodes including control plane node? create a busybox sleep 1 hour daemonset across all nodes

 ** Add a label *env=prod* to one node and create nginx deployment called *prod* with 2 replicas and node Affinity rule to place the pods onto the labeled node.**